Artful Thinking: Lee-Ann Sheehy

 Working with clients who are neuro-divergent; experiencing creative blocks and anxiety linked to the current climate.

-Individual Art Teletherapy: Providing online video sessions and counselling over the phone to clients struggling with their mental health during this difficult time, at a reduced price of £25.00 for professionals and £20.00 for students and if you have been made unemployed during this time I can work on a pay what you can ratio, but please get in touch.
-This offer is only available until this pandemic is over or they lift the lockdown status.
+Individual Art Teletherapy: Providing online video sessions and counselling over the phone to clients struggling with their mental health during this difficult time, £40.00 for professionals and £30.00 for students.

 (Face masks are mandatory)One to One Sessions: Individual sessions, just you and myself are in the room unless you need an interpreter, but we will discuss that during the “Getting to Know Me” session before we being our work together.
 Time: 1 hour.
-(Cost: £40.00)
+(Cost: £40.00 for professionals; £30.00 for students)

 Clinical Supervision: Monthly and weekly supervision slots available for trainee or practicing art psychotherapists; and other trainee/practicing psychotherapists.
 Time: 1 hour.
 (Cost: £30.00 trainees// £40.00 professionals).